SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

     SeqWare Accession| 1
     Bundle Location  | /home/seqware/released-bundles/Workflow_Bundle_HelloWorld_1.0-SNAPSHOT_SeqWare_<%= seqware_release_version %>.zip

-The fourth column includes the SWID for this workflow that you will use in the next command to find all the parameters (and their defaults) that this workflow takes.
-Here is the command, notice we redirect the output to create a basic ini file that can later be customized and used to submit a run of this workflow:
+The list of workflows (just one for now) shows the name, version, and the SWID of the installed workflows.
+You will use the SWID in the next command to find all the parameters (and their defaults) that this workflow
+takes:

     $ seqware workflow ini --accession 1